A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Kernel Stein discrepancy for Gibbs measures

 It is important to note at this stage that $\text{KSD}_{\mathcal{A},k}(Q,P)$ or $\text{KSD}_{\mathcal{A}_v,K}(Q,P)$ might be zero when $Q\neq P$ meaning it is not a separating discrepancy.
 Deriving conditions on $k$ to ensure that the two KSD formulations can separate measures is a central part of KSD theory and is addressed in Section \ref{sec:KSD_Tik}.

-\subsection{Expectation Formulation of KSD}
+\subsection{Expectation formulation of KSD}

 For the rest of this section we show how KSD can be rewritten in a way which makes it easily estimated in practical statistical tasks.
+Before proceeding recall the discussion in Remark \ref{rem:X_dim} which states that though infinite sums are used for convenience, and to emphasise that the main contribution lies in the infinite dimensional case, the results also hold when $\calX$ is finite dimensional.
+To recover the finite dimensional case one simply changes the sums to be over the dimension of $\calX$.
 To this end, consider the following operator acting on Fr\'{e}chet differentiable functions $f\colon\calX\rightarrow\bbR$